ouzel-alon/homelab/apps/metallb/README.md

 Deploys MetalLB in Layer 2 mode and issues LoadBalancer IPs from the top range of the Docker bridge network.

-To test it, the `http-echo` app deploys 2 pods behind a LoadBalancer in the default namespace:
+To test it, the `http-echo` app deploys 2 pods behind a LoadBalancer in the default namespace.

-The LoadBalancer should be distributing traffic between the two pods:
+The LoadBalancer will then distribute traffic between the two pods:

 ```bash
 cd http-echo